ReturnInfinity/BareMetal/BareMetal - API.md

 ### b\_input

-Accept a number of keys from the keyboard or via serial depending on configuration.
+Accept a number of keys from the keyboard or via serial.
 The resulting string will automatically be null-terminated.

 Assembly Registers: